What is a Competitive Advantage? Explained with Examples

 Scale can give companies a sustainable advantage in several ways.
 For example, in the retail industry, large chains can use their scale to buy merchandise at low prices unavailable to their smaller competitors.

 Some businesses make products or services that have very high switching costs for customers.
-For example, enterprise automation software such as ERP systems is so tightly integrated with the critical customer functions that changing an ERP vendor is unthinkable.
+For example, enterprise automation software such as ERP systems is so tightly integrated with critical customer functions that changing an ERP vendor is unthinkable.

 Patents are essentially a temporary monopoly granted by the governments to stimulate risky R&D. Example: biotech and pharmaceutical companies.